-The US CMB community's most recent view of the anticipated science reach and the path to implementation of a possible future US space mission were summarized in an unpublished report to the 2010 decadal panel.
-That report drew upon the EPIC-IM mission design, which is nearly 10 years old.
-The landscape has since changed.
-Theoretical advances in physics and astrophysics give updated science goals, and therefore new targets for the fidelity of measurements of E and B modes.
-Existing and forthcoming data, from new astrophysical surveys and particle physics experiments, present opportunities for new synergies and complementarities.
+The EPIC-IM summary paper and a report to the decadal panel from a NASA mission study, both from 2009, represent the US community's most recent view of the anticipated science reach and the path to implementation of a possible future US space mission.
+The landscape has changed since.
+Theoretical advances and progress in physics and astrophysics gave updated goals for the fidelity of measurements of E and B modes, including measurements of primordial gravitational waves, the properties of light relics, and structure formation in the universe.
 A slew of sub-orbital experiments together with the Planck mission have transformed our view of the mm-wave polarized sky, highlighting the requirement on thorough understanding of the foregrounds.
 Advances in detector technologies, multiplexed readouts, and optical components now enable a significantly more capable mission than the one envisioned ten years ago.
 And the community has vastly more experience with designs of polarimeters and the control of their systematic uncertainties.
-A new study based on this accumulated information and experience is timely.
+A new study, based on this accumulated information and experience, is timely; this is the study we are proposing here.

 The US LiteBIRD team has proposed participation in LiteBIRD and recently submitted its Phase A report.
-The proposal and report were conducted by a subset of the community for the purpose of supporting a mission design that matches JAXA's plans and its cost caps.
+The proposal and report were conducted by a subset of the community for the purpose of supporting a mission design that matches JAXA plans and its cost caps.